 1/2-1 Tbsp.
 Sriracha chili-garlic sauce

-1. Place all marinade ingredients in the blender, and puree for a minute.
+1. Place all marinade ingredients in a blender, and puree for a minute.
 Pour the marinade in a glass or non-reactive shallow pan, preferably one with a cover.

-2. Clean the hen of the woods mushroom, making 1/8" slices of the core and the larger fronds.
+2. Clean the hen of the woods mushroom, making 1/8" thick slices of the core and the larger fronds.
 All parts can be used, but they will dehydrate at different rates and shrink up quite small.

-4. Remove the pieces of hen from the marinade and let them drain the excess liquid off before arranging on the dehydrator trays.
+4. Remove the pieces of hen from the marinade and drain the excess liquid off before arranging on dehydrator trays.
 If drying in the oven, use wire racks placed on a sheet pan.
 Arrange the marinated mushroom on the trays and dehydrate at 140° for 6-12 hours, until dried and leathery.
 The time will vary based on the thickness and sizes of the pieces, so check it often.

 5. Store in an airtight jar or vacuum pack.

 We often have more mushroom pieces than the dehydrator can handle at once, so we use the marinade one more time to flavor another batches, the second batch getting soaked a bit longer, until we use up all the hen.
 Check out these photos to see how much a very thick frond will shrink up, the top picture is raw, then the center picture is after boiling, and the third picture is after marination and dehydration.